ibm-cloud-docs/vpc/security-groups-configure.md

 1. _Optional:_ To view interfaces that are attached to the security group, click **Attached resources** tab and review the Attached interfaces section.
 1. When you finish creating rules, click the **Security groups** breadcrumb at the beginning of the page.

-## Setting up the security groups for your virtual server instance using the CLI
+## Setting up the security groups for your virtual server instance by using the CLI
 {: #sg-using-cli}
 {: cli}